 Circleville is home to the annual Pumpkin Festival.
 The town's water tower is shaped and painted like a giant pumpkin.
 Drop into the fest for pumpkin crafts, cookies, ice cream, etc.[Heidi Crabtree, 12/15/2004]

-The 2005 festival is October 19-22 -- it is always the 3rd Wednesday through Saturday in October.
+The festival is always the 3rd Wednesday through Saturday in October.
 A Miss Pumpkin Show Queen will be crowned.

 Along Route 23 is Circleville, OH, which has a watertower painted like a pumpkin, complete with stem, in honor of the town's annual Pumpkin Show.
 Circleville is also the home of the Ted Lewis Museum, named for an obscure actor.
 If you're lucky enough to visit in October, stop for the Pumpkin Show and be sure to look up the Pickle on a Stick booth, where a man dressed like a pickle serves up deep-fried delicacies.
 For the complete pumpkin experience, stop for a frosty adult beverage at Tootles Pumpkin Inn downtown.[Brian Albright, 08/18/2000]